Karaikkal Ammaiyar: The second enclosure

 The inner enclosure wall has collapsed, leaving a gopura at the eastern end and a brick shrine at the western.
 The eastern pediment of the gopura shows Śiva Nataraja; the west-facing pediment has an image of Karaikal Ammaiyar, one of the three women saints amongst the sixty three Nayanmars (hounds of Śiva).

+In popular culture

+In the Tamil film Karaikkal Ammaiyar (1943), the saint is portrayed by B. Saraswathi.

+In the 1973 film of the same name, the saint's young and adult versions are played respectively by Lakshmi and K. B. Sundarambal.